-To extract text from a PDF, you can use various free online websites (such as Online OCR) that can get the text from a PDF in seconds.
+To extract text from a PDF, you can use various free online websites (like Online OCR) to do it in seconds.

-The best way to do this is to use a text conversion website.
-You can upload your image or PDF file there, and the service can take care of the rest.
-You will be presented with the text as soon as the process is complete.
+The best way is with a text conversion website.
+You can upload your image or PDF file there, and the service takes care of the rest.
+The text will appear as soon as the process is complete.

 Knowing how to copy text from an image is extremely handy – especially when you’re working with PDFs or want to dial a number contained within that image.
 Whatever device you use, there’s an option that works for everyone!